brendam/tStreamingArchiver/Example/README.md

 Before they can be run, you must:

-1. create the `twitter4j.properties` from `twitter4j.properties.sample` with the OAuth login details for your research Twitter account.
+1. create a file called `twitter4j.properties` in this `Example` directory from the `twitter4j.properties.sample` file.
+Fill in the OAuth login details for your research Twitter account.
+The `jsonStoreEnabled=true` must be set to true.
-2. create the `tArchiver.properties` from `tArchiver.properties.sample` with your mySQL database details and email details for error messages. (`runStreamingArchiver.sh` can be used to collect data without needing a mySQL database)
+2. create the `tArchiver.properties` from `tArchiver.properties.sample` with your mySQL database details and email details for error messages.
+Instructions for creating the mySQL databases are provided further down this document. `runStreamingArchiver.sh` can be used to collect data without needing a mySQL database, in which case you don't need to set any mySQL properties.
 3. edit `./data/searches.txt` to set the keyword and userid searches
-4. `runSearchArchiver.sh` writes directly to the SearchAPI mySQL database, so this must exist and it's details be in the `tArchiver.properties` file.
+4. `runSearchArchiver.sh` writes directly to the SearchAPI mySQL database, so if you want to use search you need to create the database and put it's details be in the `tArchiver.properties` file.

-Note: If you are updating from an earlier version of tStreamingArchiver you must add `jsonStoreEnabled=true` to twitter4j.properties to enable saving the raw json format data.
+**Note:** If you are updating from an earlier version of tStreamingArchiver you must add `jsonStoreEnabled=true` to twitter4j.properties to enable saving the raw json format data.

 ### format of `searches.txt` file